 We’ve entered the final countdown to Valentine’s Day.
 The air is charged with love and romance and consumerism.
 Hallmark has begun it’s shock and awe campaign.
 Grocery stores are literally assaulting unsuspecting shoppers with those little candy hearts, gaudy cupid balloons, and boxes of Twilight–themed cards.

 Not to be outdone, I’ve gathered 14 urban fantasy-inspired gifts to give your supernatural sweetheart.
 Most of these gift ideas are for the ladies, but we haven’t completely overlooked the guys either.
 Take a look and let us know if you’ll be giving any of these gifts this year or if you have any other ideas in the comments.

 When it comes to urban fantasy, forget the famous James Brown song, “It’s a Man’s Man’s Man’s World”: it’s women who rule paranormal fiction.
 Male protagonists are about as common as tan lines on a vampire.
 For every one Harry Dresden there are a dozen Anita Blakes, Mercy Thompsons, and Rachel Morgans.
 That’s not to say that there aren’t plenty of male characters in urban fantasy, but usually they are seen through the eyes of a female protagonist.

-- Star Trek The Original Series Rewatch: “That Which Survives” 1 hour ago on
+- Star Trek The Original Series Rewatch: “Requiem for Methuselah” 1 hour ago on